 British humour is based on understatement, self-deprecation and sometimes, out-and-out verbal cruelty that cuts to the bone.
 While that's some of the funniest stuff among good friends, keep it gentle at work – even better, keep it about you.

 Don't be afraid to be a bit vulnerable.
 A bit daft.
-Little bit of an over-sharer, if that's you.
-Over-sharing is better than under-sharing any day of the week (Which would you rather go for a pint with?)
-BTW, I'm not talking about dreaded social media oversharing, I’m referring to "oversharing" in person, which in ye worlde English is called "bonding".
+A little bit of an over-sharer, if that's you.
+Over-sharing is better than under-sharing any day of the week – who would you prefer to go for a pint with?)
+I'm not talking about dreaded social media oversharing – I’m referring to "oversharing" in person, which in ye worlde English is called "bonding".

 Humour at work tips